XDargu/FrameByFrame/usage/settings.markdown

 ## Graphics
  - **Anti-aliasing samples**: How many samples to use in the anti-aliasign post-process.
 More will make the 3D shapes smoother, at the cost of performance.
  - **Light intensity**: Intensity of the light of the viewer.
 Use values from 0 to 1 to get the best results.
+ - **Backface culling**: Controls if backface culling is enabled or not.
+Can be useful to disble it in order to view the "inside" of 3D shapes.

 ## Exporting
  - **Exporting name format**: This defaines the format of the default name of a recording when exporting.
 When asking for saving a recording, this name will be used.
 You can use a couple of macros to adapt the format to your needs.
 The macros are: